The biggest mistake when presenting… is to assume the audience is automatically interested in your topic.

 From the moment you open your mouth to speak to present, your work is to keep your audience engaged.

 If you haven’t thought about exactly why the audience should listen to you in the presentation preparation stage, and you don’t spell it out to them when delivering it, your key message will not be communicated.
-Your presentation will be destined to go the way of many before you – to be forgotten about as soon as the audience walk out the door.
+Your presentation will be destined to go the way of many before you – to be forgotten about as soon as the audience walks out the door.

 So, make the audience the centre of your presentation universe.